marcoshernandezisovalent/cilium-dc-design/docs/aci/advanced_design.md

 When implementing the ESG-based egress design (Option 2), the designated Egress nodes require configuration with two network interfaces:

-* **Primary Node Interface:** Connects to the main ACI L3Out (shared with other nodes).
-This interface handles standard node-to-node communication and potentially Kubernetes service traffic if the node also participates in BGP.
+* **Primary Node Interface:** Connects to the ACI L3Out (shared with other nodes).
+This L3out handles node-to-node communications and potentially Kubernetes service traffic if the node also participates in BGP.
 Its IP address should be configured as the primary `node-ip` for kubelet.
     * It is not strictly necessary for nodes dedicated *solely* to egress traffic to establish BGP peering via this interface, although they can if also serving ingress traffic.
 * **Dedicated Egress Interface:** Connects to the separate ACI BD and EPG designated for egress traffic, where ESGs are configured.
 This interface carries the actual Pod-initiated egress traffic sourced from the `Egress IP` addresses.